YagoCabral/csvReader.rb/README.md

 - `net/http`: Used for making HTTP requests.
 - `json`: For handling data in JSON format.
 - `rspec`: Used for writing and running automated tests.
+- `rspec/mocks`: Used for creating mocks during testing.
+- `webmock/rspec`: Used for simulating HTTP requests during testing.

 Make sure you have these gems installed in your Ruby environment before proceeding.